 I also felt regretful, almost guilty.
 Despite reading so much about skyscrapers, I couldn’t remember any of the times I’d been up close to the World Trade Center.
-Maybe one time a year or two earlier, as we passed on the West Side Highway.
+Maybe one time a year or two earlier, as we passed on our way in or out of a tunnel.
 Like I said, I’d just taken them for granted.
 We didn’t always spend a lot of time in the city during our visits.
 Some years we stayed in the suburbs the whole time, at least my sister and I did.
 When people at school asked me about New York, with excitement in their eyes, I had to admit I hadn’t done most of the things they asked about.
 Statue of Liberty?
 No. Ellis Island?
 No. Broadway shows?
 No. Our family didn’t do too many touristy things there.
 In 1994, though, we had spent a day in Midtown that made me feel like a fabulous big city girl – like Stacy McGill from the Babysitter’s Club.
 We rode up to the observation deck of the Empire State Building, where I looked down at the tiny yellow cabs.
 I wasn’t scared of heights back then.
 I held my purse nervously as we walked through Times Square.
 (Guiliani had only just taken office and the city hadn’t shaken its dangerous reputation.)
 We walked through Bloomingdale’s and Macy’s, and after a friendly local gave us directions around the stores, I told my mom I didn’t understand why New Yorkers had a rude reputation.

 In following years, as we got older, our trips into the city became more frequent.
 Two summers before, my sister, Kelly, had broken her arm falling off a balcony with a loose railing.
 Weeks later, in New York, my mom took her for a routine X-ray, where the doctor advised she needed surgery.
 My mom and sister flew home to Indiana for surgery, while my dad and I stayed behind for the rest of the week.
 One wonderful sunny day, we went on a father-daughter Manhattan adventure.
 We took a tour of the NBC building and he added his own anecdotes from working summer jobs there and visiting his father.
 I loved seeing the SNL studios and a demo of “the TV of the future”, a set with an HD display playing a promo clip about the upcoming new millennium.
 “It’s so crisp and clear, it’s almost like real life,” we were told.
 “In a few years every station will broadcast in HD and these TVs will be common.”
 We walked to the UN headquarters, which he may have chosen because I was enthralled with geography and world cultures.
 After the tour there, we visited St. Patrick’s Cathedral.
 The city seemed so big and magical.
 I assumed that over the years, I’d get to see everything there I ever wanted to.